MicrosoftDocs/azure-devops-docs/docs/pipelines/release/index.md

 You start using Release Management by authoring a release pipeline for your application.
 To author a release pipeline, you must specify the [artifacts](artifacts.md) that make up the application and the **release pipeline**.

 An **artifact** is a deployable component of your application.
 It is typically produced through a Continuous Integration or a build pipeline.
-Release Management can deploy artifacts that are produced by a [wide range of artifact sources](artifacts.md#sources) such as Team Build, Jenkins, or Team City.
+Release Management can deploy artifacts that are produced by a [wide range of artifact sources](artifacts.md#sources) such as Azure Pipelines, Jenkins, or Team City.

 You define the **release pipeline** using [stages](environments.md), and restrict deployments into or out of an stage using [approvals](approvals/index.md).
 You define the automation in each stage using [jobs](../process/phases.md) and [tasks](../process/tasks.md).
 You use [variables](variables.md) to generalize your automation and [triggers](triggers.md) to control when the deployments should be kicked off automatically.